cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 [//]: # (Evolution of Web Requests: From AJAX to Fetch) By 2015, advancements in web technology led browser vendors to develop [a more efficient method for making network requests](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), known as the `fetch` API.
-This modern approach provided a promise-based mechanism to handle responses, streamlining the process of asynchronous requests.
+This modern approach provides a promise-based mechanism to handle responses, streamlining the process of asynchronous requests.
 By using `fetch`, developers could send a [single-page application (SPA)](https://en.wikipedia.org/wiki/Single-page_application) to the client, which would then request data as needed from a server-side API.
 This data could seamlessly update specific parts of the web page, improving the app's responsiveness and user engagement without reloading the entire page.